OfS Impose £115k Penalty on Leeds Trinity University for Inadequate Oversight of Subcontracting Arrangements | FE News

 The Office for Students (OfS) has imposed a monetary penalty of £115,000 on Leeds Trinity University (LTU) after an investigation in respect of the period from October 2022 to February 2024 identified that the university did not have effective arrangements in place to respond to rapid growth in its subcontractual provision.

 The university has worked cooperatively with the OfS throughout the investigation.
-Under the terms of the agreed settlement, the university has accepted it breached the OfS’s regulatory requirements relating to management and governance, has paid the monetary penalty, and has agreed to a range of measures which include restrictions on its future partnership activity.
+The regulator reduced the monetary penalty by 30% in recognition that LTU’s ”co-operation with our investigation has been positive and constructive”, and it also reflected early settlement, and that the university proactively undertook its own inquiries into the concerns raised and took steps to address them.
+Under the terms of the agreed settlement, the university has accepted that it breached the OfS’s regulatory requirements relating to management and governance, has paid the monetary penalty, and has agreed to a range of measures which include restrictions on its future partnership activity.
 The university has also accepted that it is at increased risk of a future breach of OfS regulatory requirements relating to quality for students on subcontracted courses.

 The investigation identified that the university did not have effective arrangements in place to consider, and appropriately respond to, risks associated with its subcontractual partnerships that were delivering higher education provision for LTU.
 This followed a period of significant and rapid growth in the total number of students taught in this way – from 3,600 students in 2020-21 to 9,400 students in 2022-23.